The Controversy Between Satan and God

 Satan insinuated that God’s servant worshiped God for selfish reasons.
 He claimed that he did it to gain material blessings.
 Satan tried to refute the idea that true worship is motivated by love and gratitude to the Creator.
-He rejected the concept that God’s children love and worship Him because He is worthy of their love and trust.
+He rejected the concept that God’s children love and worship Him because He is good and, therefore, worthy of their love and trust.

 God Accepted the Challenge

 Then the LORD said to Satan, “Behold, all that he has is in your power; only do not lay a hand on his person” (ch.
 1:12).
 And He lifted His protection from His servant’s possessions, permitting him to demonstrate that he was equal to the test.
 The Lord desired to show that men will serve Him from pure love.
 It was necessary to prove Satan’s lie as untrue.
-Yet, through it all God would overrule for purposes of mercy.
+Yet, through it all, God would overrule for purposes of mercy.

 Filled with fury about Job’s blameless response, Satan again shamelessly said to the Lord, “Skin for skin!
 Yes, all that a man has he will give for his life.
 But stretch out Your hand now, and touch his bone and his flesh, and he will surely curse You to Your face!”
 And the LORD said to Satan, “Behold, he is in your hand, but spare his life” (ch.
 2: 4-6).
-Immediately, Satan went out from the presence of the LORD, and struck the godly man with painful boils from the sole of his foot to the crown of his head (v.
-7).
+Immediately, Satan went out from the presence of the LORD, and struck the godly man with painful boils from the sole of his foot to the crown of his head (verse 7).

 Job’s Response to His Misfortune